-FISHERIES LANDING STATION SURVEYS FS01 TION Record the country code. e.g. SUD = Sudan, YEM = Yemen, DJI = Djibouti, Etc Record the location of where the surveys are taking place (e.g. nearest village or site name, the orientation of coast).
-Record the date using the format YYMMDD (year, month, day), e.g. 20150312 for the 12th March 2015.
-Record the initials for the surveyors involved in the survey.
-As weather will not usually change much while surveying, it can be recorded at the top of the survey sheet, using the following scale: $1=$ Sun, no cloud, $2=$ Sun part cloud (<50% cloud), $3=$ Sun and cloud (50% and 50%), $4=$ Cloud (full cloud), $5=$ Cloud and rain.
-As wind strength will not usually change much while surveying, so can be recorded at the top of the survey sheet, using the following scale: $1 = \text{ none } (<4\text{kn})$, $2 = \text{ slight } (4-6\text{kn})$, $3 = \text{ moderate } (7-10\text{kn})$, $4 = \text{ strong } (11-15\text{kn})$, $5 = \text{ very strong } (>16\text{kns})$ As the wind direction will not usually change much while surveying, it can be recorded at the top of the survey sheet.
+FISHERIES LANDING STATION SURVEYS FS01 SURVEY INFORMATION Country Record the country code. e.g. SUD = Sudan, YEM = Yemen, DJI = Djibouti, Etc Location Record the location of where the surveys are taking place (e.g. nearest village or site name, the orientation of coast).
+Date Record the date using the format YYMMDD (year, month, day), e.g. 20150312 for the 12th March 2015.
+Surveyors Record the initials for the surveyors involved in the survey.
+Weather As weather will not usually change much while surveying, it can be recorded at the top of the survey sheet, using the following scale: $1=$ Sun, no cloud, $2=$ Sun part cloud (<50% cloud), $3=$ Sun and cloud (50% and 50%), $4=$ Cloud (full cloud), $5=$ Cloud and rain.
+Wind strength As wind strength will not usually change much while surveying, so can be recorded at the top of the survey sheet, using the following scale: $1 = \text{none}(<4\text{kn})$, $2 = \text{slight}(4-6\text{kn})$, $3 = \text{moderate}(7-10\text{kn})$, $4 = \text{strong}(11-15\text{kn})$, $5 = \text{very strong}(>16\text{kns})$ Wind direction As the wind direction will not usually change much while surveying, it can be recorded at the top of the survey sheet.
 Use the compass rose (NSEW) to describe which direction the wind is coming from (e.g. is the wind coming from the SE or NW etc.).
-Use the following scale: 1= new moon, 2= half moon (waxing); 3= full moon; 4=. half moon (waning) If not obvious, ask the fishers which type of boat they were using and does it have an engine or sail?
+Moon state Use the following scale: 1= new moon, 2= half moon (waxing); 3= full moon; 4=. half moon (waning) BOAT TYPE Boat type If not obvious, ask the fishers which type of boat they were using and does it have an engine or sail?
 If they were fishing on foot tick 'No Boat'.
-If not obvious, ask the fisher(s) whether the boat has an inboard or outboard engine, or i they used a sail.
-Tick the relevant box If not obvious, ask the fisher(s) the size of the engine.
-If they used a boat, ask how many fishers were on the boat.
-Tick which type of boat was used, or if no boat was used tick the boat If the fisher(s) used a boat, ask who owns the boat.
+Means of propul- sion If not obvious, ask the fisher(s) whether the boat has an inboard or outboard engine, or if they used a sail.
+Tick the relevant box Engine If not obvious, ask the fisher(s) the size of the engine.
+No. fishers on boat If they used a boat, ask how many fishers were on the boat.
+Boat type?
+Tick which type of boat was used, or if no boat was used tick the boat Boat own or rent?
+If the fisher(s) used a boat, ask who owns the boat.
 Record the name of the boat owner.
-Ask for the name of the boat owner Ask the number of fishers on the boat Ask whether the number of registered or non-registered fishers.
-Ask what type of fishing has been carried out and tick which methods have been used may be more than 1).
+Boat owner?
+Ask for the name of the boat owner Number of fishers Ask the number of fishers on the boat Registered / Non-Registered Ask whether the number of registered or non-registered fishers.
+FISHING TYPE Gear type Ask what type of fishing has been carried out and tick which methods have been used (there may be more than 1).
 If 'Other' is ticked, please describe the fishing method used.
-R ber to record the mesh size of nets and hook type and size, and trap type.
-Ask the fisher(s) what time they left shore and went out fishing Record the time that they returned to the shore Ask the fisher(s) roughly how much time they actually spent fishing.
+Remember to record the mesh size of nets and hook type and size, and trap type.
+FISHING TRIP Time left shore Ask the fisher(s) what time they left shore and went out fishing Time returned to shore Record the time that they returned to the shore Time spent fishing Ask the fisher(s) roughly how much time they actually spent fishing.
 This does not include the time it took them to get out to the fishing ground or return to shore.
-Fishing Location Ask where the fisher(s) went fishing.
-Ask them to be as specific as possible.
-Ask for the name of the fishing ground and ask them to show you the area on the laminated map of the study area.
-If they draw on the map, then label the area with consecutive numbers and record this number in the 'Fishing Location' box on the survey form. -------------------- -- -- -- -- -- -- Fishing Habitat Ask what habitat type they were fishing on?
-Tick the boxes that are most relevant in terms: sand, seagrass, algae, coral, open deep water.
-Depth Ask at which depth they were fishing?
-Time spent fishing Ask how long they were fishing in each location.
-Target Ask the fisher(s) if they were targeting any particular species in this trip.
-CATCH INFORMA TION Species Record the fish species.
-If the species is not known, record the local name and write a de- scription, including as much detail as possible, and take a photograph if you have a camera.
-Length Record the length of the fish in centimetres to the nearest 0.5cm.
-Weight Weigh the fish and record the weight in grams (to the nearest 1g).
-Photographs Take photographs of the catch, particularly unknown species.
-Record the start and end number of the photographs.
-There are different ways to help distinguish between the photographs from different sites.
-You can write the GPS waypoint number on a sheet of paper and photograph the number.
-You can photograph the survey form between sites, or the GPS screen showing the waypoint.